dara-mtl/better-post-filter-widgets-for-elementor/readme.txt

 Find support for this plugin in the [documentation](https://wpsmartwidgets.com/doc/better-post-and-filter-widgets/).

+== Source Code ==

+This plugin includes both compressed and uncompressed versions of CSS and JavaScript files and can be found under the `/assets/` directory.

 == Screenshots ==

 1. Overview of the widgets on a page.
 2. Backend view of the Elementor edit screen, showing the filter widget options.
 3. Backend view of the Elementor edit screen, showing the post widget options.

+== Changelog ==

+= 1.1.0 - 2025-02-14 =

+* New: Added the ability to query taxonomies using the post widget, with full support for pagination and slider conversion.
+Users can now query posts, users, taxonomies, and the main query.
+* New: Extended post carousel functionality:
+  * Users can set post images as backgrounds on any containers.
+  * Introduced marquee mode.
+  * Added custom pagination via classes, allowing carousel control through any element on the page.
+  * Enabled synchronization of two or more post carousels using the `.sync-sliders` class.
+* Fix: Resolved Select2 dropdown conflict when multiple filters are present.

+= 1.0.0 =

+* Initial stable release.